Unbrick/VRXposed/README.md

 # VRXposed
-Disables the Xposed protection from the german banking app VRBank/Volksbank.
+Disables the Xposed protection from the german banking app VRBank/Volksbank and BBBank.

 This module was born out of necessity.
 I just need my banking app but removing xposed for my banking app is not a solution for me.